 It is easily expected that the self-amendment game suffers from the contradiction problem on the course of game.
 It is usually supposed that a new rule denies existing rules, that is, the contradiction among different rules.
-Therefore, the arrangements to avoid and to resolve conflicts are introduces, as Rule.
-107 and 108.
-But the proposal by the player A revealed that the contradiction occurs by only one rule and not on the way but at the beginning, and these devices cannot settle this problem.
-It was pointed out that the self-referential problem is a key concept to understand the evolution of living systems to obtain subjectivity and adaptability to an ever-changing environment in which novel situations may always occur [5], even though organisms may face a crisis of their existence by the self-referential problem, as occurred in Minimum Nomic.
+Therefore, the arrangements to avoid and to resolve conflicts are introduces, as Rule 108 and 109.
+But the player A's proposal revealed that the contradiction occurs not by conflict between plural rules by self-denying of only one rule, and not on the way but at the beginning, and the devices such as Rule 108 and 109 cannot settle this problem.
+It was pointed out that the self-referential problem is a key concept to understand the evolution of living systems to obtain subjectivity and adaptability to an ever-changing environment in which novel situations may always occur [6], even though organisms may face a crisis of their existence by the self-referential problem, as occurred in Minimum Nomic.